ymuv1/QuantumOptics.jl/docs/source/tutorial/tutorial.rst

 Tutorial
 ========

 In this tutorial we will step through the common tasks necessary to simulate a quantum system.
-At each step links to the corresponding documentation and to similar examples, that explain the topic at hand in more detail, will be provided.
+At each step links to the corresponding documentation and to similar examples explaining the topic at hand in more detail, will be provided.

 In order to use the **QuantumOptics.jl** library it has to be loaded into the current workspace.